 After evaluating the dissertation research proposal, each committee member will fill out the rubric below.
+This form is available at 'S:\Shared\Graduate Program Forms'

-Does Not Meet Expectations Meets Expectations Exceeds Expectations Arguments Incorrect, incoherent, or flawed Coherent and clear Superior 2.Hypotheses Flawed Clear Well defined 3.Objectives Poor Clear Well defined Evidence of critical thinking Rudimentary Adequate Mature 1.
-Understanding of pertinent literature Poor Adequate Outstanding Scientific Creativity 4.Methodology Limited Adequate Exceptional Not appropriate Appropriate Exceptional Potential for success in timeframe indicated Little Good Excellent Potential for discovery Limited Some Exceptional Extending knowledge Limited Builds upon previous research Greatly extends Application potential Limited Reasonable Exceptional Publication potential Limited Reasonable Exceptional Clarity of writing Poor Adequate Publication quality Quality of English Numerous errors Some errors No errors Organization Poor Logical Excellent Source attribution Insufficient Sufficient Extraordinary Does not meet expectations Meets Expectations Exceeds Expectations
+Does Not Meet Expectations Meets Expectations Exceeds Expectations Arguments Incorrect, incoherent, or Coherent and clear Superior 2.Hypotheses Flawed Clear Well defined 3.Objectives Poor Clear Well defined Evidence of critical thinking Rudimentary Adequate Mature 1.
+Understanding of pertinent literature Poor Adequate Outstanding Scientific Creativity Limited Adequate Exceptional 4.Methodology Not appropriate Appropriate Exceptional Potential for success in timeframe indicated Little Good Excellent Potential for discovery Limited Some Exceptional Extending knowledge Limited Builds upon previous Greatly extends Application potential Limited Reasonable Exceptional Publication potential Limited Reasonable Exceptional Clarity of writing Poor Adequate Publication quality Quality of English Numerous errors Some errors No errors Organization Poor Logical Excellent Source attribution Insufficient Does not meet expectations Sufficient Meets Expectations Extraordinary Exceeds Expectations

-- A summary of written comments from committee members as well as any edited copies of the research proposal submitted by committee members WILL be provided to the student by the chair of the examining committee (or advisor) and; - A verbal summarization of the overall evaluation of the research proposal by the committee WILL be provided to the student by the chair of the examining committee (or advisor) or during a prescheduled meeting of the advisory committee.
+- A summary of written comments from the advisory committee members as well as any edited copies of the research proposal submitted by advisory committee members WILL be provided to the student by the chair of the examining committee (or advisor) and; - A verbal summarization of the overall evaluation of the research proposal by the committee WILL be provided to the student by the chair of the examining committee (or advisor) or during a prescheduled meeting of the advisory committee.